-Legal Education System in the USA
+Legal Education System

 Becoming a lawyer in the United States requires a structured curriculum that is made up of high standards and academically rigorous classes.
 By better understanding legal education in the US, you will be better prepared to decide if a career in law is right for you!
 You can start your path to a career in law as soon as you complete your high school diploma.
 As an overview, here are the most important steps that will lead you to a successful career as an attorney: